 Council will indemnify each councillor and council officer against civil liability and legal expenses arising from any claim concerning the performance of their role as per the policy statement.

-- Debt Recovery Policy
+- Debt Recovery and Hardship Policy

 This policy provides the framework that will be used in the collection of rates, charges and commercial debts payable to Council.